A Day in the Life of a Technology Consultant

 Be yourself and don’t be afraid of looking silly or thinking that you’re too junior for something.
 Have confidence in yourself and faith that you do matter in a company, even if you’ve just started as a graduate straight out of university.

 Have you been inspired by Zahra?
 Are you considering working life as a technology consultant?
-Explore the current jobs in technology consulting.
-To learn more, read our job profile on IT consulting which tells you the facts you need to know about the industry, including salary and skills.
-If you want to know even more, complete our Academy module on how to get into consulting.
+Check out our consulting career path guide ad explore the current jobs in technology consulting.
+If you want to know even more read our job profile on IT consulting which includes key information on skills and salary.

 We’d love to hear about what a day in the life of your role looks like!
 Get in touch using the button below to tell us about what you do.